Skunks:

 Unfortunately skunks are avid carriers of rabies.
 This can be transmitted to humans and pets, even horses!
 They may also carry a host of other parasites and diseases including mites, lice, fleas, worms, mange, and distemper.

-Skunk Spray Smell Removal:
+Skunk Spray Smell & Odor:

 630.443.4500 847.695.9899 630.668.9899 630.289.4854